 Pennsylvania´s Seat Belt Usage Rate

-Seat belt usage dropped to 83.5 percent in 2012, close to the 2011 rate of 83.8 percent.
-Even though Pennsylvania has a secondary seat belt law, our state's seat belt rate is among the highest in the nation and has increased 15 percent over the last 10 years.
+Seat belt usage rose to 87.9 percent in 2013, higher than the previous rate of 83.5 percent in 2012.
+Even though Pennsylvania has a secondary seat belt law, our state’s seat belt rate is among the highest nation and has increased 15 percent over the last 10 years.
 National statistics show that for every one percent increase in seat belt usage, eight to 12 lives can be saved on the highways.

 What Groups of People Are Not Buckling Up?